-Charter schools are proven to benefit the students and families in attendance, with higher satisfaction, higher rates of graduation and 4-year college attendance, and even higher rates of voter registration among it’s students.
-But, like Brett Peiser, Dacia Toll and Richard Barth state in the NY Daily News, people, and more specifically many of the presidential candidates, “talk about charters as if they are the enemy of public education.”
+Charter schools are proven to benefit the students and families in attendance with higher satisfaction, higher rates of graduation and 4-year college attendance, and even higher rates of voter registration.
+But, like Brett Peiser, Dacia Toll, and Richard Barth state in the NY Daily News, people – and more specifically, many of the presidential candidates – “talk about charters as if they are the enemy of public education.”

 Why?
-Are charters the cause or even a catalyst behind traditional public schools issues?
-Does removing charter schools from the public school system solve the problem?
+Are charters the cause or even a catalyst behind traditional public school issues?
+Does removing charter schools from the public school system solve those problems?

 Charter schools were created with the idea of improving education for all.
 To put the children, not the rhetoric, first.